chbch/chbch.github.io/childrens.md

 # Children's Ministry

-The Preschool program is open for children birth through kindergarten.
-Childrens activities are available for grades 1st - 5th.
+The Children's Ministry serves children from birth through 5th grade.

-Our Preschool and Children's programs host a number of family-friendly events throughout the year including an Easter Egg Hunt, Vacation Bible School, and our Fall Harvest Fest.
-Calvary Hills Baptist Church also offers a number of organizations for children to participate.
+Our Preschool and Children's programs host a number of family-friendly events throughout the year including an Easter Egg Hunt, Vacation Bible School, and our Fall Trunk or Treat.
+Calvary Hills Baptist Church also partners with a number of organizations for children to participate.

 ## Sunday School for Preschool